confluentinc/schema-registry-sdk-go/docs/DefaultApi.md

-Get number of times the cli tool is used to export/produce the spec file
+Get number of times the cli tool is used to import and parse the spec file

 ### Required Parameters